phpjump/grady/README.md

 ```
 This snippet produces a full set of fields for registering a user.
 All you have to do is get the input values from either the `id` or `name` attributes and voila!!
 Because the elements are not loaded from the server, they are not visible when viewing the source.
-It is however possible to view the generated code with the browser's developer tools. `view element`.
+It is however possible to view the generated code with the browser's developer tools. `Inspect Element`.
 Each form field attribute( id, class, name, etc..) is named after it's specific label.
 So the **email** field will have an `id` of `email`.

 **Directories**